shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 **Synchronous ( Blocking ) code :**

 In synchronous code, the control flow is always in sequential order.
-That means, the compiler/interpreter will go to the next statement only after completing the current statement execution.
+This means, the compiler/interpreter will go to the next statement only after completing the current statement execution.
 Usually, developers tends to write synchronous code most of the times; As it's easy to read the code and debug.

 Also, in synchronous code, every statement **may** have a return value after successful completion, or can throw an error for unsuccessful execution.
 This is very important, as one program statement might need to get value from previous statement to do some operations.
 If the previous statement error out, the next statement can catch it properly and do the appropriate actions.
 See the below example: